 Scope is supporting customers to understand the COVID-19 vaccine and how to access it.

 Find out how is Scope supporting customers to get vaccinated here.

 Symptoms, confirmation, isolation & quarantine

-We will inform customers and their families if this happens.
+We will support other residents in the house and their families if this happens.

 Hospitals & medication

-If you are admitted to hospital, we will work with the hospital to ensure you receive the care and support needed.
+If you are admitted to hospital, we will work with the staff to ensure you receive the care and support needed.

-If you are a SIL customers, Scope will work with your regular Pharmacist and Doctors to get access to the medicines you require.
+If you are a SIL customer, Scope will work with your regular pharmacist and doctors to get access to the medicines you require.